jweinreb-zz/jweinreb.github.io/_posts/2015-10-16-recession.md

 {% endhighlight %}

 Then, plot correct predictions in green and incorrect predictions in red.
 Note that our model has around a one-quarter lag at forecasting recessions in real-time.

+{% marginfigure "fig2" "assets/img/error200.png" "A close-up: where did the LASSO get it wrong?" %}

 {% highlight r %}
 dtMin <- as.Date("2007-10-01", format = "%Y-%m-%d")